hidakatsuya/nippou-player/README.md

 1. Go to https://hidakatsuya.github.io/nippou-player/
 2. Install by performing "Add to Home or Application"

+I recommend changing the size to a vertically long size.

 ### Setup

 1. Go to the settings page